We’ve all asked this question, haven’t we? What is the ideal blog post length?

 Saving time on long blogs is what we do at Bramework.

-We’ve also come up with several other ways you can save time on blogs as well.
+We’ve come up with several ways you can save time on blogs.
 For most people it takes hours to create one post when you have to do keyword analysis, outline, write content, design layout, find images, and SEO – just to hope your blog ranks high on Google.

 Create or repurpose content fast, so you can focus more on what really matters – attracting and serving customers.